-Part 1: Map the pollution/contamination of interest taking into account other pollutants/secondary variables
+Part 1: Map the contamination taking auxiliary data into account

-- Analyze the correlations between the different types of available measurements, quantitative and semi-quantitative: other pollutants, DEM, soil occupation, physicochemical models, indirect indices of pollution, lithology, etc.: calculation of scatter plots and coefficients of correlation.
+- Analyze the correlations between the different types of available measurements, quantitative and semi-quantitative: count or dose rate, other nuclides, DEM, soil occupation, lithology, etc.

-- Highlight the spatial relationships between pollutants: multivariate variogram calculation and modeling.
+- Highlight the spatial relationships between variables: cross-variogram calculation and modeling.

-- Integrate one or several secondary variables in the interpolation: find out more about the co-kriging principles and implement the methodology.
+- Integrate one or several secondary variables in the interpolation: find out more about the co-kriging and co-simulation principles and implement the methodologies.

 Part 2: Optimize the density and location of sampling points

-- Compute the probability to reach a hot spot according to the sample size and the studied contamination size.
+- Compute the probability to reach a hot spot according to the sampling mesh and the expected contamination size.

-- Optimize the number and location of new sampling spots to improve the initial characterization.
+- Optimize the number and location of additional data points to improve the initial characterization.